smitwaman/production-cicd-maven/Stage-1-appserver.md

    nano install.sh
    ```

    This will open the `nano` text editor.
-Copy and paste the script provided in the previous response into this file.
+Copy and paste the script provided into this file.

    To save the file in `nano`, press `Ctrl` + `O`, then press `Enter` to confirm.
 To exit `nano`, press `Ctrl` + `X`.